hardiksingh25/Super_Store_Sales_Dashboard/README.md

-# SuperStore Sales Analysis and Forecasting
+# Super Store Sales Analysis and Forecasting

 ## Objective
 The primary goal of this project was to contribute to the success of a business by employing data analysis techniques.
 The project focused on **time series analysis** to provide actionable insights and accurate sales forecasting.